-Because risk and uncertainty are inherent in healthcare, most consumers have health insurance, and healthcare organizations have to contend with the management problems that insurance presents.
+Because risk and uncertainty are inherent in healthcare, most consumers have health insurance, and healthcare organizations have to contend with the management problems insurance presents.
 First, insurance creates confusion about who the customer is.
 Customers use the products, but insurance plans often pay most of the bill.
-Moreover, most people with private medical insurance receive coverage through their employer (largely because of tax breaks).
-Although economists generally agree that employees ultimately pay for insurance through wage reductions, most employees do not know the costs of insurance alternatives (and unless they are changing jobs, they have limited interest in finding out).
-As a result of the employer plan default, employees remain unaware of the true costs of care, and they are not eager to balance cost and value.
-If insurance is footing the bill, most patients will choose the best, most expensive treatment-a choice they might not make if they were paying the full cost.
+Moreover, most people with private medical insurance receive coverage through their employer (in large part because the tax system makes this arrangement advantageous).
+Although economists generally agree that employees ultimately pay for insurance via wage reductions, most employees do not know the costs of their insurance alternatives (and unless they are changing jobs, they have limited interest in finding out).
+As a result of this situation, employees remain unaware of the true costs of care and are not eager to balance cost and value.
+If insurance is footing the bill, most patients choose the best, most expensive treatment-a choice they might not make if they were paying the full cost.

 In addition, insurance makes even simple transactions complex.
-Most transactions involve at least three parties-the patient, the insurer, and the provider-and many involve more.
-To add to the confusion, most providers deal with a wide array of insurance plans and face a blizzard of disparate claim forms and payment systems.
+Most transactions involve at least three parties (the patient, the insurer, and the provider), and many involve more.
+To add to the confusion, most providers deal with a wide array of insurance plans and face blizzards of disparate claim forms and payment systems.
 Increasing numbers of insurance plans have negotiated individual payment systems and rates, so many healthcare providers look wistfully at industries that simply bill customers to obtain revenues.
 The complexity of insurance transactions also increases opportunity for error and fraud.
 In fact, both are fairly common.